theSage21/lorentz-embeddings/README.md

 Now you can simply call `python lorentz.py mygraph:mat` to embed your graph.

-You can use tensorboard to watch the progress.
+You can use tensorboard to watch the progress with `tensorboard --logdir runs`.